Fix Your Smile with Dental Treatments in Inner Harbor

 When it comes to repairing teeth, nothing does it better than a dental crown.
 A crown is simply a tooth-shaped restoration that fits over the top of a damaged tooth, and it can be used to repair a tooth that is chipped, cracked, broken, or decayed.
 Dental crowns are quite versatile, and they can do everything from restoring a tooth’s lost structure to improve its appearance.
 It all depends on your needs, and at Harbor East Dental, we’ll make sure your restoration is strong, durable, and lifelike alongside the rest of your smile.

 In fact, dental crowns can also be used to help replace a single missing tooth or even a few in a row.
-After placing dental crowns on either side of the missing one(s), Dr. Burdusi and Dr. Betts can bond them to prosthetic teeth that fill the gap, creating something called a dental bridge.
+After placing dental crowns on either side of the missing one(s), Dr. Burdusi and Dr. Ward can bond them to prosthetic teeth that fill the gap, creating something called a dental bridge.

 In either case, both dental crowns and bridges typically take only two easy visits to complete.